Wrongful Convictions

 By implementing these measures, we can work to prevent wrongful convictions and ensure that our criminal justice system is fair and just for all.

-Wrongful Conviction Cases in Oklahoma
+Cases of Wrongful Conviction in Oklahoma

 Prosecutors: Fern L. Smith, Connie Smothermon, & Gary Ackley